 - Completing the major and specific courses at the graduate level and receiving both a Bachelor’s (BA) and a Master’s degree (MS) through one of McDaniel’s various 5 year program tracks.

-McDaniel College offers 5-year programs resulting in a Bachelor’s degree (BS) and a Master’s degree (MS) in the following areas:
+McDaniel College offers 5-year programs resulting in a Bachelor’s degree (BA) and a Master’s degree (MS) in the following areas:

 Interested students should contact the Education Department Chair as soon as possible to discuss the minor and a program plan for meeting the requirements for certification.